Poikilos/kc_modpack/contributing.md

-# Contributing
+# Development
-This file describes how to develop the modpack.
+This planning document can help the maintainer and contributors work toward the goals of the modpack.

 From IRC Aug 12, 2019 messages by Poikilos